A common question I get is whether chick grit is necessary. And the answer is yes….and no.

 That being said, I do have numerous readers who feed their chicks herbs so they’re healthier.

-If you want to go this direction, then the best thing to do is offer simple, healthy herbs such as oregano or sage.
+If you want to go in this direction, then the best thing to do is offer simple, healthy herbs such as oregano or sage.

 Oregano has strong antibiotic properties, while sage has properties that can help prevent parasites.

 Most herbs for hens are okay, although I would stick with the two above.